AdobeDocs/workfront-learn.en/help/fusion/1-welcome-to-workfront-fusion/workfront-fusion-overview.md

 Practices exercises and challenges are provided following some of the walkthrough exercises.

 There are a number of different ways to solve the practices exercises.
-The intent is to challenge you to try to accomplish a scenario objective without having steps to follow or the “right answer” because this is what you will need to do when building a scenario at your company.
+The intent is to challenge you to try to accomplish a scenario objective without having steps to follow or the "right answer" because this is what you will need to do when building a scenario at your company.

 The practice exercise is related to the walkthrough activity.

-The challenges are for those who want to try something that involves other concepts they’ve learned.
+The challenges are for those who want to try something that involves other concepts they've learned.

 ### How to get help